 Reviews and Local SEO

-It’s not just customers that trust reviews.
+It’s not just customers who trust reviews.
 When customers search for the best local businesses near them, Google aims to give them the best results.
 To do this, Google takes into account the same factors that customers take into account to determine a business’s trustworthiness.
 Since customers trust reviews, search engines do too.
+Reviews impact Local SEO.